Development Application Process

 The development process can be a complex process.
 It is recommended that you utilise the services of professionals to assist you with the preparation of your plans and or application.

-The Department of Planning website has developed a guide, "Your guide to the Development Application Process - Small housing development" to assist in making the process faster and easier.
+The Department of Planning have developed 'Your guide to the Development Application Process' to assist in making the process faster and easier.

-For information relating to the services provided by Newcastle Council, use the links provided below:
+For information relating to the services provided by the City of Newcastle, use the links provided below:

 - Notification and Public Comments